alistaircol/tcta/README.md

  ✔ Born 24 december birthday thursday 24 gets a cake on monday 28 december 2020
  ✔ Born thursday 31 december birthday thursday 31 gets cake on monday 4 january 2021

+Import File
+ ✔ File with invalid headers will give errors
+ ✔ File with empty name will give error
+ ✔ File with empty dob will give error
+ ✔ File with invalid dob will give error
+ ✔ Valid file will be successful

 People Cake Person
  ✔ Sam born 13 july kate born 14 july share a large cake on 15 july ✔ Two born same date will share a large cake the next working day